g0v-it/ontologies/mef/README.md

 - *Disegno di Legge di Bilancio* (mef:DisegnoLeggeBilancio): published yearly by the Italian government (usually at the beginning of November) and presented to the Italian Parliament and to the EU commission for approval.
 - *Legge di Bilancio* (mef:LeggeBilancio): approved by the Italian Parliament usually before the end of the year
-- *Previsioni di Assestamento di Bilancio (mef:AssestamentoBilancio)*: last revision of the approved by the Italian Parliament usually at the mid of the year
+- *Previsioni di Assestamento di Bilancio* (mef:AssestamentoBilancio): last revision of the approved by the Italian Parliament usually at the mid of the year
 - *Rendiconto* (mef:Rendiconto): approved by the Italian Parliament as a consolidated view of the budget data

-In each state more than one release can be published.
+Each report has an extension of one year (mef:esercizio) with range from 2017 to 2099 inclusive.
+**Why from 2017?** because the Italian Parliament in 2017 defined the budget structure as described in mef ontology.

-To capture this life cycle with a compact id, fr:versionId uses the convention {YEAR}{REPORT TYPE}:
+The **mef:versionId** property captures the budget life cycle using the convention {YEAR}{REPORT TYPE}:

-- {YEAR} refers to the last two digits of the reference year of the financial document,
+- {YEAR} refers to the last two digits of the mefesercizio of the financial document, ranging from 17 to 99,
 - {REPORT TYPE} refers to the main budget state:
     - **L** means *Disegno di Legge di Bilancio*,
     - **D** means *Legge di Bilancio*,
     - **P** means *Provvedimento di Assestamento*,
     - **R** means *Rendiconto*

-some axioms apply:
-- the budget subtype can be inferred by the {REPORT TYPE} part in fr:versionId.
-- the budget fr:referencePeriod can be inferred by the {YEAR} part in fr:versionId.

 e.g.: